Listeria outbreak: Three die after drinking contaminated milkshakes

 Investigators found the bacteria in the ice cream machines at Frugals, a popular burger and milkshakes restaurant in Tacoma.

-The restaurant in a statement said it was "deeply saddened" by the news.
+The restaurant said in a statement it was "deeply saddened" by the news.

 Listeria can affect people up to 70 days after consuming contaminated food.